5 thrilling water parks in the Netherlands

 You don’t need to be staying at Centre Parcs to visit Aqua Mundo either!
 Day tickets are available for people simply looking for a fun day out underwater.
 Centre Parcs is about an hour's drive from Rotterdam.
 It can also be reached by public transport via metro from Rotterdam, followed by a bus.
 If you're coming from the south or east, you can catch a bus from Goes station.

-Unfortunately, unlike Centre Parcs and Aqua Mundo, Aquasplash park isn’t opened all year round.
-The park is open during the summer months, from May 21, until the end of September.
+Unfortunately, unlike Centre Parcs and Aqua Mundo, Aquapark Splash isn’t open all year round.
+The park is open during the summer months, from the end of May until the end of September.

 Time to make a splash!